|Marr Haven Home|

 Thank you Emily for the inspiration to branch out with our knitting ideas.

-where she sells hand felted toys for dogs and cats.
+where she sells hand made items for dogs and cats.
+She uses our Marr Haven

 This is her new creation, special felted Dust Bunnies for cats.
 They are made from our natural yarns.
 Take a look at her website for all the pet friendly items you can purchase.